Costa Rica and The Panama Canal

 The complete crossing from the Pacific to the Atlantic Ocean takes approximately 10 hours, a journey that once took almost two weeks to complete, where vessels were forced to sail around the notoriously rough seas around Cape Horn at the bottom of South America to reach the Pacific coast.

-Enjoy a few final presentations from our team of experts including how to edit photos, finish that book you’ve been reading, or simply relax on your private balcony or in one of the many shared spaces on board the ship.
+Sail to Cartagena de Indias, Colombia.
+While at sea, enjoy a few final presentations from our team of experts.
+Edit photos, finish the book you’ve been enjoying, or simply relax on your private balcony or in one of the many public spaces on board the ship.

-Disembark in Cartagena de Indias, Colombia, listed by UNESCO as a site of Outstanding Universal Heritage, the city’s rich history, diverse culture and energy captivates visitors allowing them a glimpse into the city’s past and also a chance to relax in superb surroundings.
-This passionate and vibrant city, with some of the best-preserved colonial architecture in all of South America exudes character; mix in African rhythms and indigenous influences with the Spanish colonial splendour, and Cartagena is truly an amazing destination to extend your holiday.
+Disembark in Cartagena de Indias, Colombia, inscribed by UNESCO as a site of Outstanding Universal Heritage.
+The city’s rich history, diverse culture and energy captivates visitors with its vibrancy, Afro-Caribbean character, indigenous influences and some of the best-preserved colonial architecture in all of South America.

-Founded in 1533 by Pedro de Heredia, Cartagena was formerly the gateway port to the Caribbean used by the Spanish.
-Here they would store the riches plundered from the interior before they were transported back to the old world.
-It is not surprising therefore that the city drew the attention of buccaneers and pirates who attempted on many occasions to seize the city, most notably by Sir Francis Drake in 1586, who "mercifully" agreed not to destroy the city in return for 10 million pesos that he carted back to England.
+Founded in 1533 by Pedro de Heredia, Cartagena was formerly one of the gateways to the Caribbean for the Spanish.
+It was here they would store the riches plundered from South America before they were transported back to the old world.
+It is not surprising therefore that the city drew the attention of buccaneers and pirates who attempted, on many occasions, to seize the city, most notably by Sir Francis Drake who in 1586, "mercifully" agreed not to destroy the city in return for 10 million pesos.
 It was after the attack by Drake that plans were made to fortify the city and work on the defensive fort walls began.
-These walls still stand today and mark the boundary between the old and new parts of the city.
-The walls and fort took a total of 200 years to build and complete, and the Spanish finished them just 25 years before Colombia gained Independence.
+These walls, still stand today, and mark the boundary between the old and new parts of the city.
+The walls and fort, now a UNESCO World Heritage Site, took a total of 200 years to build and complete, and the Spanish finished them just 25 years before Colombia gained Independence.

 Today’s introductory tour will take you through Cartagena’s old town under the Puerta Del Reloj (Clock tower entrance) into the Plaza de los Coches.
 Your expert local guide will tell stories of the myths and legends, histories and stories of Cartagena from ancient times right up to the present.
 From the Plaza San Pedro Claver with its stunning Church, to the Plaza Bolivar with its shady areas, where you can watch the world go by.
-Cartagena is steeped in history and it’s a delight to stroll the streets accompanied by a knowledgeable local to show you around.
-During the walk you will visit the Inquisition Palace, considered one of the most elegant and characteristic colonial constructions in Cartagena in the 17th century.
-In September 1610, the Spanish established the inquisition in Cartagena de Indias, where its jurisdiction covered the kingdom of Granada and Venezuela until reaching Nicaragua, Panama, Santa Domingo and the Barlovento Islands.
-Throughout its interior, visitors to the palace museum will find instruments of torture and prison cells.
+During the walk you will visit the Inquisition Palace, built in the 17th century, and considered one of the most elegant and characteristic colonial constructions in its time.

-A short walk away and your final stop is a visit to San Pedro Claver Cloister, monastery and museum built in homage to the protector of slaves, San Pedro, and serves as reminder of the turbulent past of Cartagena and indeed the Americas.
-The Cloister where Pedro Claver lived and died has become a special place of silence, and reflection – a shrine to the life's work of this extraordinary man.
-Here, visitors will find examples of pre-Colombian ceramics and a museum filled with religious art objects.
+A short walk away and your final stop is a visit to San Pedro Claver Cloister, monastery and museum built in homage to San Pedro - the protector of slaves.
+The cloister where Pedro Claver lived and died has become a special place of silence, and reflection – a shrine to his life's work.
+Here, visitors will find examples of pre-Colombian ceramics and a museum filled with religious art.
 Adjoining the monastery is a baroque church designed by German and Dutch architects, where the remains of Saint Pedro Claver is enshrined.

 The tour ends with a transfer to our group hotel.
 After check-in, enjoy the remainder of the day at leisure.